 And when we look up or down – away from the flat disk of the galaxy – we’re also seeing Milky Way stars.
 All of the stars we see with the eye alone belong to our Milky Way galaxy.

 It is possible to see the Andromeda galaxy with the eye alone, from Earth’s Northern Hemisphere.
 This galaxy appears as a hazy patch in our night sky, about as wide in diameter as a full moon.
 And, indeed, this haze represents the light of the Andromeda galaxy’s billions of stars.
 But we still can’t see individual stars within this galaxy – not with the eye alone.
 Even with amateur telescopes, the patch of light that we see as the Andromeda galaxy looks, at best, like haze.

-Earlier this year, astronomers released a new sharpest-ever view of the Andromeda galaxy.
+A few years ago, astronomers released a new sharpest-ever view of the Andromeda galaxy.

 Be sure to look for it in a dark sky, far from city lights.
 Good luck!

 Bottom line: On a dark night, there are so many stars.
 Are any of the stars we see with the eye alone located beyond our home galaxy?
 The answer is no. All the stars we see with the eye alone belong to our Milky Way.
-But there is one distant galaxy you can see from
+But there is one distant galaxy you can see from Earth.